Welcome to the Louis Brier Home and Hospital, situated on the Dr. Irving and Phyliss Snider Campus at Oak and 41st Avenue in Vancouver, BC.

 Therapeutic Activity Programs are available.
 Residents are welcome to participate in any programs of interest on both floors at any time.

 The UBC Geriatric Dentistry program operates out of our dental suite.
-A Podiatrist, an Audiologist and a Massage Therapist make regular visits to residents in the Home.
+A Podiatrist and an Audiologist make regular visits to residents in the Home.
 There are two hair salons available to residents on the Snider Campus.
 The Louis Brier salon is located on the second floor near the Rehab room.
 The Weinberg Salon is located on the first floor at the Weinberg Residence.
 The price lists are posted.
 Regular appointments are available.

 The care team is involved in determining whether a resident would benefit from having a private companion.
 Companions must either be hired through a private agency or will be connected with the Louis Brier In-House Companion Programme.
 This programme has been designed and implemented by Louis Brier families.